-When you think Japanese makeup brushes, phrases like “exquisite“, “high quality“, and “expensive as shit” probably come to mind, and that last one is the reason why I stuck with my e.l.f. (please don’t judge) and Real Technique brushes all these years.
+When you think Japanese makeup brushes, phrases like “exquisite“, “high quality“, and “expensive af” probably come to mind, and that last one is the reason why I stuck with my e.l.f. (please don’t judge) and Real Technique brushes all these years.
 But after hearing repeatedly that the right tools can take your makeup to the next level, I decided it was time to upgrade my kiddie brushes.

 Why Hakuhodo brushes